swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 func sellsBurritos() async throws { ... }
 ```

-## Conditionally enabling or disabling a test
+## Conditionally enable or disable a test

 Sometimes, it makes sense to enable a test only if a condition is met.
 Consider
 the following test function: